-XI.
 PUBLIC PARTICIPATION

-This action is a renewal with revision under AQR 12.5.
-Public participation is required.
+This action is an administrative revision and under AQR 12.5.2.17 public participation is not required.

-XII.
 ATTACHMENTS

 Tables XII-1 and XII-2 list applicable PTE and allowable PTE, respectively, for each emission unit.
 For a complete source-wide spreadsheet of the PTE calculations, and EJSCREEN report, see the source file, which is available upon request.